webNeat/puppet-collect/README.md

 does but in more efficient way.
 That's it, it constructs files from multiple fragments in an ordered way.
 But doesn't require additional space to save fragments temporary and doesn't depend on any other module.

+The main problem I had when using puppetlabs-concat module was the execution time.
+When I generated 1500 files, every file from 4 or 5 fragments, it takes more then 50 minutes for the catalog to be executed in the agent.
+So I read the puppetlabs-concat code I said that it creates one file for every fragment and updates the final file every time a fragment is added.
+Isn't there any more simple way to do it ?

+My first try was using some global variable which will hold all fragments and create files only at the end.
+But it didn't work because puppet doesn't allow changing the values of variables in other scope !
+So I finally ended by just declaring resources and then collect them using a template.
+And it just works fine and finish execution more quickly.

 ##Usage